dankogai/swift2-pons/README.md

 ## REQUIREMENT

-Swift 2.2.
+Swift 2.2 or 2.3.
 OSX/iOS/tvOS/Linux supported.
 For Linux, make sure you use 2.2.x release branch.

 Now that Xcode is 7.3 with Swift 2.2, Swift 2.1 is no longer supported.

+Not yet compatible w/ Swift 3 since protocols have changed too significantly.
+Maybe we should restart the project anew (PONS3, maybe?).

 ## FAQ